 What Can Unique Do To Help?

-As part of its services, Unique runs telephone (+44 (0) 1883 330766) and email (firstname.lastname@example.org) helplines for new and existing member families and professionals to find out more information about the group and about specific rare chromosomal disorders.
-We have developed and maintain a comprehensive offline computerised database detailing the lifetime effects of specific rare chromosomal disorders among our members.
-At the beginning of 2006 more than 5300 individuals with a rare chromosome disorder were registered on the offline database, the vast majority being new cases never reported in published medical journals.
-New cases are being added daily.
-If you go to our registered disorders page on this website you will be able to see all the different chromosomal disorders, with their karyotypes where known, occurring among our members.
-The offline database can be used to link families on the basis of specific rare chromosomal disorder.
+As part of its services, Unique runs telephone (+44 (0) 1883 723356) and email (email@example.com) helplines for new and existing member families and professionals to find out more information about the group and about specific rare chromosome disorders.
+We have developed and maintain a comprehensive offline computerised database detailing the lifetime effects of specific rare chromosome disorders among our members.
+By Spring 2013 over 10,000 families will have joined our membership, representing more than 14,000 individuals with a rare chromosome disorder registered on our database, the vast majority being new cases never reported in published medical journals.
+New families are joining us daily.
+If you go to our registered disorders page on this website you will be able to see all the different chromosomal disorders, with their genotypes where known, occurring among our members.
+The offline database can be used to link families on the basis of specific rare chromosome disorder.
 Often of more practical benefit, however, is to link families on the basis of problems as they arise, whether these are medical, developmental, behavioural, social, educational and so on.
-We also maintains close links with other similar groups around the world, thus increasing the "pool" of possible family contacts.
-Information about a specific rare chromosomal disorder can be prepared from the Unique database whilst not revealing the identity of the families concerned.
+We also maintain close links with other similar groups around the world, thus increasing the "pool" of possible family contacts.
+Information about a specific rare chromosome disorder can be prepared from the Unique database while not revealing the identity of the families concerned.

-We aim to hold a regular conference in the UK where families and professionals can meet and discuss latest developments.
+As funds allow, we hold regular conferences and study days in the UK where families and professionals can meet and discuss latest developments.
 Unique can also act as a go-between to enable families to participate in any research projects relevant to their child's condition.
 Whatever your specific needs, Unique will try to provide you with tailor-made information and help relevant to your child's disorder.
 Please make use of these services - Unique is YOUR group.